dandv/instagram-clone/README.md

 ## Conclusion

-The very first iteration achieves the core functionality of Instagram in ~50 lines of JavaScript and ~15 lines of HTML (as of the [first commit](https://github.com/dandv/instagram-clone/commit/8a9ff33353b9f657540030813be25fb6fa887118)).
-For only 100 more lines, we get a real-time reactive map, shake to undo (all cross-platform), responsive layout, material design theme, and a REST API.
+The very first iteration achieved the core functionality of Instagram in ~50 lines of JavaScript and ~15 lines of HTML (as of the [first commit](https://github.com/dandv/instagram-clone/commit/8a9ff33353b9f657540030813be25fb6fa887118)).
+For only 200 more lines, we get a real-time reactive map, shake to undo (all cross-platform), access control, responsive layout, material design theme, and a REST API.

 ## TODO